Bill the Minder: Episode summaries

 Bill, Boadicea, Chad and the king discover a lonesome man.
 He introduces himself as Ron, the navigator aboard the 'Turnip of Göteborg'.
-He explains that he is in love with the beautiful Jane Osbaldistone de Trevor de Boulogne.
-However the woman finds him dull, so he uses his advantageous position as a seaman to find unusual things from all over the world.
-He has found a seed of the rare 'Australian nose plant' which produces the loveliest scent.
-However he cannot grow it as it requires very specific conditions.
+He explains that he is in love with the beautiful Jane Osbaldistone de Trevor de Boulogne, but the woman finds him dull, so he uses his advantageous position as a seaman to find unusual things from all over the world.
+He has found a seed of the rare 'Australian nose plant' which produces the loveliest scent, but he cannot grow it as it requires very specific conditions.
 Bill builds a machine which gives the seed the perfect growing conditions and the flower grows perfectly.
-Ron the Navigator is very happy, until the postman delivers a letter from Jane Osbaldistone de Trevor de Boulogne telling him she has married.
+Ron the Navigator becomes happy, until the postman delivers a letter from Jane Osbaldistone de Trevor de Boulogne telling him she has married.
 Ron the Navigator agrees to join the children's adventures.